IMOitself/AfterGit/README.md

 >  this version is for AIDE.
 See [AfterGit-Official](https://github.com/IMOitself/AfterGit-Official) for Android Studio version.

 > [!WARNING]
->  the development of this project has been stopped and will return after implementing a [solution](https://github.com/IMOitself/subfoldersync-vibe) to sync commits with [AfterGit-Official](https://github.com/IMOitself/AfterGit-Official).
+>  the development of this project has been paused and will resume after implementing a [solution](https://github.com/IMOitself/subfoldersync-vibe) to sync commits with [AfterGit-Official](https://github.com/IMOitself/AfterGit-Official).

 <br>